akashadhikari/100-days-of-django-archived/logs.md

 - Basic user login and logout
 - User authentication.

-**Thoughts** : Basic user login is a cool.
+**Thoughts** : Basic user login is cool.
 But maintaining permissions will be more crazier, which I might cover shortly.

 ## Day 2 : July 11 , 2018